We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 The full Fitness to Fly Guidelines (pdf) will help you to understand the minimum time you must allow before you can travel and also whether you need to tell us about your condition.

-If oxygen is required, medical clearance is required through MEDIF together with doctor's statement allowing the guest to fly.
+If oxygen is required, medical clearance is required through MEDIF together with doctor's statement allowing the passenger to fly.

-Guests not capable of adopting a sitting position during take-off and landing, can only travel on a stretcher.
-Stretcher passengers must be accompanied by at least one medical attendent who shall care for the guest's personal needs throughout the flight.
+Passengers not capable of adopting a sitting position during take-off and landing, can only travel on a stretcher.
+Stretcher passengers must be accompanied by at least one medical attendent who shall care for the passenger's personal needs throughout the flight.

-Non-medical escorts are allowed to accompany guests on a stretcher unless there is a need for a qualified nurse or doctor.
+Non-medical escorts are allowed to accompany passengers on a stretcher unless there is a need for a qualified nurse or doctor.
 This must be stated in your medical certificate.

 Stretcher passengers are accepted on board only for travel in Economy Class for which nine seat positions are provided.